-The best way to plan your route is to use the information on when the network of ski tracks were last groomed.
-This map can be access from a phone and is useful on the trail, and also gives the route profile and length.
+The best way to plan your route is to use the information to see when the ski tracks were last groomed.
+This map can be accessed from a phone and is useful on the trail, and also gives the route profile and length.
 This information is available for the whole of Norway so can be used in other resorts.

 There are a variety of tracks and terrains, so take a look at the full list of Beitostølen ski tracks here.